-Hiking in a Dress to Top of the World
+Hiking in a Dress to the Top of the World (BC)

 For the third year in a row I picked a challenge, grabbed a school girl dress, and brought along a few others to join me in some Do It in a Dress fun.
 For this year, five of us headed to Top of the World Park in beautiful British Columbia, all of whom are seasoned backcountry hikers.
 This made my job pretty easy to be honest.
 Even the dog "Rosco" carried his own backpack.